Fahaddz/jdownloader2-browser-integration/README.md

   * `addLinksAndStartDownload` in Automatic mode
 * Toggle modes instantly by clicking the toolbar icon
 * Works with any Chromium-based browser and Firefox
+* **Automatic fallback**: If JDownloader is not running, downloads automatically resume in the browser
+* **Redirect URL tracking**: Correctly handles URLs that redirect (e.g., GitHub releases) using the original URL

 ## Requirements